 In the city of Kuala Lumpur in Malaysia, we also met friends to share a luxury apartment.
 In India, we were incredibly well received by a friend as well as friends of friends and even friends’ family.
 We also had the huge honour of raising the flag in the neighbourhood ceremony for the country’s national holiday.

 These are just examples from hundreds of great meetings which made our trip so beautiful.
 We hope to meet many of our friends again around the world (in a few months or fifty years)!

 Who can say they haven’t changed in 14 months of life?
 We did not have a “big revelation” and we were not seeking one.
 We cannot, however, deny our way of thinking has evolved on certain points:

 Animal welfare and conversation

-Before leaving, we had already developed an ecological conscience and we were trying to correct as best as possible our habits harmful for the planet.
+Before leaving, we had already developed an ecological conscience and we were trying to correct our harmful habits for the planet.
 One thing we discovered in particular during our trip is the beauty of encountering animals in their natural environment.
 This realisation was sadly accompanied by realising this chance we have had is greatly threatened nowadays.
 In addition to our volunteering in Zimbabwe for black rhinos conservation, we visited a lot of preservation and rehabilitation centres for animals to be reintroduce in their natural environment.
 This is an area in which we had a lot to learn and our discussions led us to adapt our lifestyle and our habits even more drastically.

-This is a subject we would like to share more about and we will also share our world tour carbon footprint.
 Undoubtedly, seeing with our own eyes the damage we are causing to the planet and its inhabitants has been a real shock for us.